Allergy

 Consider in cases in which Anaphylaxis diagnosis is unclear

-Obtain level on presentation, in 1-2 hours and 24 hours after presentation
+Obtain level on presentation, within 1-2 hours, and again in 24 hours after presentation

 Serum